Michael4d45/MC-Network-Core/README.md

 ## Overview

 Each `Network Core` block acts like a minimal network interface.
-It samples a redstone power level every symbol period (default 2 ticks) on the `T` face (Transmitting) interpreting it as a nibble (0–15).
+It samples a redstone power level every game tick if clock is powered on the `T` face (Transmitting) interpreting it as a nibble (0–15).
 Frames are emitted as redstone power on the `R` face (Receiving).
-The block persists its assigned port and symbol period across world saves.
+The block persists its assigned port across world saves.
+A optional clock gating input enables externally clocked deterministic capture.

 ## Implemented Frame Types

 - TYPE=0 Data
-- TYPE=1 Control (NOP, RESET, MODEQ, SETPER, SETPORT, STATSCLR)
+- TYPE=1 Control (NOP, RESET, MODEQ, SETPORT, STATSCLR)
 - TYPE=2 Status (8‑nibble payload emitted on MODEQ)
 - TYPE=3 IPv4 (bridged via UDP)